Thematic Research Area

 B.A., Brown University, 1990.

-Modern Punjabi language and literature across borders: This project documents and analyzes the advocacy movement for the Punjabi language and its literature across national boundaries since the 1940s, with a focus on its secular commitments and its relationship to religious mobilization.
-Dr. Murphy received SSHRC Insight Development grant support for initial research on this project from 2013-5 (extended to 2016) and major Insight Grant support to complete the research from 2017-22.
+Modern Punjabi language and literature across borders: This project documents and analyzes the advocacy movement for the Punjabi language and its literature across national boundaries since the 1940s, with a focus on its secular and progressive political imaginaries.
+Dr. Murphy received SSHRC Insight Development grant support for initial research on this project from 2013-5 (extended to 2016) and major Insight Grant support to complete the research from 2017-22 (extended to 2023).
+In 2023, Dr. Murphy is preparing the manuscript of a monograph on this topic for publication.
 As a part of this project, Dr. Murphy acted as Contributor, Lead for Punjabi literature, and member of Advisory Board for DELI, the Encyclopedic Dictionary of Indian Literatures, a project emerging out of four French institutional partners: the academic research teams THALIM (Theory and History of Arts of Literatures in Modernity), MII (Iranian and Indian Worlds) and CERC (Centre for Comparatist Research and Studies), and the laboratory Résurgences.
-Resulting volumes will be published in 2021 (delay due to Covid-19 is expected).
-During her 2021 study leave, Dr. Murphy will complete the manuscript for a monograph on Punjabi language advocacy and literary production in India and Pakistan, and is extending this to document the history of Punjabi in Canada with the support of funding from the UBC VPRI office’s Program for Undergraduate Research Experience (PURE), which is enabling UBC students to conduct oral history interviews among those involved in Punjabi language education and literary work in BC, from 2019-21.
+Resulting volumes will be published in 2024? (delayed due to Covid-19).
+Her book-length translation of the work of Zubair Ahmad, Grieving for Pigeons Twelve Stories of Lahore 2022), is linked to this overarching project, and she has published several essays and given talks that will culminate in her monograph.

 Dr. Murphy delivered an online lecture on 2 June 2020 on the work of Indian Punjabi author Daleep Kaur Tiwana, as a part of the Lyallpur Young Historians Club online lecture series.
 An essay on this topic will be published in the forthcoming edited volume Punjabi Centuries, edited by Dr. Anshu Malhotra (University of California at Santa Barbara), and an extended and revised version in her forthcoming monograph.
 See: https://www.youtube.com/watch?v=HvPQDyJQymY